Dynamical resilience to disorder: the dilute Hubbard model on the Lieb lattice: Introduction

 The fact that, at coupling $U/t=4$, the dilution threshold for itinerant electrons is lower than the classical, geometry-dependent, percolation value suggests that enhanced double occupancy plays a role in weakening magnetic order before the percolation threshold is reached.
 Interestingly, the recovery of the percolation value at $U/t \sim 8$ is consistent with the fact that this is the crossover interaction strength to the regime where the Hubbard model is well described by the Heisenberg Hamiltonian \cite{staudt00,kozik13,khatami16}.
 That is, charge fluctuations are strongly suppressed and no longer play a role on the effects of dilution in the eventual magnetic response.

-In this paper we extend this understanding of dilution in itinerant electron system to the Hubbard model on the Lieb lattice \cite{Noda09,Weeks10,Zhao12,Nita13,Costa16,Bercx17,Kumar17,Jeong19,Le19}, also known as a decorated square lattice, or as the `CuO$_2$ lattice'; see Fig.\,\ref{fig:Lieb}.
+In this paper we extend this understanding of dilution in itinerant electron system to the Hubbard model on the Lieb lattice \cite{Noda09,Weeks10,Zhao12,Nita13,Costa16,Bercx17,Kumar17,Jeong19,Le19}, also known as a decorated square lattice, or as the `CuO$_2$ lattice'; see Fig.\,\ref{fig:Lieb}\,(a).
 This geometry is realized in the CuO$_2$ sheets of high-$T_c$ cuprates \footnote{ In this situation $U_d$ on the copper orbitals is quite a bit larger than $U_p$ on the oxygen orbitals. } and also has been emulated in photonic and optical lattices \cite{Shen10,GuzmanSilva14,Mukherjee15,Vicencio15,Taie15,Xia16,Diebel16}, as well as in atomic manipulation of electronic states in Cu(111) surfaces \cite{Slot17}.
-The Lieb lattice geometry allows us to explore diluted itinerant electron systems in an entirely new physical context, one in which a flat band is present at half-filling (for the noninteracting case), and for which compact localized states are present even for strong hopping disorder \cite{Ramachandran17}.
+The Lieb lattice geometry allows us to explore diluted itinerant electron systems in an entirely new physical context, one in which a flat band is present at half-filling (for the noninteracting case), as displayed in Fig.\,\ref{fig:Lieb}\,(c), and for which compact localized states are present even for strong hopping disorder \cite{Ramachandran17}.
 As a consequence of these features, the electron dynamics on the Lieb lattice is quite different from that on more conventional structures, leading to the possibility of alternate magnetic response when electron-electron interactions are taken into account.
 Indeed, the fact that the two sublattices have unequal numbers of sites already gives rise to unique physics even in the absence of dilution: a \emph{ferrimagnetic} state at half-filling \cite{Lieb89,Lieb89err}, with a large contribution of the $p$-band to this long-range ordered state \cite{Costa16}.
 Here we investigate the robustness of this ferrimagnetic state in presence of site disorder.
+However, from the outset we stress that due to limitations on the system sizes used for quantum systems~\cite{Sandvik02a,Sknepnek04,Peng19}, in particular to the itinerant electronic case, numerical calculations can rarely provide critical exponents with sufficient accuracy to settle issues related to the Harris criterion.
+So, although we have discussed this issue to lend broad perspective to our work, we will not attempt to address this issue directly.

 The layout of the paper is as follows.
 In Sec.\,\ref{sec:HQMC} we present details of the model, the calculational procedure, determinant Quantum Monte Carlo (DQMC), and the magnetic and transport observables used to characterize the system.
 The results are presented and discussed in Sec.\,\ref{sec:results}, while Sec.\,\ref{sec:conc} summarizes our findings.